stakater/stakater-docs/docs/content/sre/backup-restore/velero-cli.md

 For Velero related tasks/sample.
 It's better to setup the Velero CLI.
 It can perform various task against the Velero server deployed on the cluster.

-Download the appropraite release from here https://github.com/vmware-tanzu/velero/releases and then follow the steps:
+Download the appropriate release from here https://github.com/vmware-tanzu/velero/releases and then follow the steps:

-Note: Below commands are linux specific
+Note: Below commands are Linux specific

 1. Open a command line and change directory to the Velero CLI download.
 2. To unzip the download file: